jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 Frontier's compute nodes rely on a single customized 64-core AMD EPYC "Trento" CPU configured with 4 NUMA domains (NPS4).
 Data prep workflows that run millions of fast shell transforms hit exactly the failure mode that forkrun was designed for: **high-frequency, low-latency operations on deep NUMA topologies**.

-GNU Parallel's per-item Perl initialization overhead and NUMA-oblivious scheduling leave most cores idle on this workload shape. forkrun keeps them saturated with node-local data, and has the potential to reclaim 30–40 % of Frontier’s total capacity on workloads where "data prep" contains is taking up a majority of ther node time and involves many fast-running tasks.
+GNU Parallel's per-item Perl initialization overhead and NUMA-oblivious scheduling leave most cores idle on this workload shape. forkrun keeps them saturated with node-local data, and has the potential to reclaim 30–40 % of Frontier’s total capacity on workloads where data prep takes up a majority of node time and involves many fast-running tasks.

 Ultimately, forkrun enables Frontier to spend **more time doing science** and less time "waiting for data".